 Fourth of July Potholders and Kitchen Accessories

 I think these red, white and blue potholders are ideal for summer time use, including but not limited to Fourth of July entertaining; they’re great for carrying hot food between the kitchen, the picnic table, and the barbecue area.
-You can also crochet dishcloths in red, white and blue as well; in the picture above, you can see that I tried crocheting this afghan stitch dishcloth in red, white and blue shades of yarn.
-While I like the original colorway better, this one is quite nice, and it’s well-suited for using on patriotic occasions.
+You can also crochet dishcloths in red, white and blue as well.
+One of the objects in the picture above is an afghan stitch dishcloth I crocheted in a variegated red, white and blue yarn colorway.
+Although that exact yarn has now been discontinued, the idea remains useful.
+Overall, the dishcloth design is well-suited for using on patriotic occasions however you decide to incorporate red, white and blue into the color scheme.